suhasmaddali/Solar-Panels-Dust-Detection/README.md

 ## Deep Learning Models

 We would be using convolutional neural networks (CNNs) with various configurations along with various transfer learning methodologies to determine the best model to be deployed.
-Below are the list of models used.
+Below is the list of models used.

 * __VGG16__
 * __VGG19__